materialsproject/docs/docs/user-guide/nanoporous-explorer.md

 $$q_{st}={RT}-{{\langle{VN}\rangle-\langle{V}\rangle\langle{N}\rangle}\over{\langle{N^2}\rangle-\langle{N}\rangle^2}}$$ Eq.4

-Here, V is the potential energy per adsorbate molecule.
+Here, $V$ is the potential energy per adsorbate molecule.
 The angled brackets indicate an ensemble average taken over a grand-canonical Monte Carlo (GCMC) simulation at low loading to minimize the influence of adsorbate-adsorbate interactions.
 In the limit of low loading, the heat of adsorption is related to the Henry’s constant by [^18]:

 $$q_{st}={{\partial{\text{ln}K_H}}\over{\partial{\beta}}}$$ Eq.5